GeoscienceAustralia/ptha/propagation/SWALS/SOLVERS.md

 The CLIFFS solver requires sufficiently smooth bathymetry for stability; see the analysis by Tolkova in the CLIFFS user manual.
 A bathymetry-smoothing routine is provided by Tolkova for this purpose and has been integrated into SWALS; one must generally use this to avoid instabilities.
 To apply the bathymetry smoothing, after the elevation has been set in `md%domains(j)%U(:,:,ELV)` you would call the bathymetry smoothing routine, e.g. `call md%domains(j)%smooth_elevation(smooth_method='cliffs')`.

 By default our CLIFFS solver uses `md%domains(j)%friction_type = "manning"`.
 This is Manning friction, and can be spatially variable.
-It is set using the array `md%domains(j)%manning_squared(:,:)` which interpreted as the (manning friction)^2.
+It is set using the array `md%domains(j)%manning_squared(:,:)` which interpreted as the (Manning friction)^2.
 Thus far we have not implemented Chezy friction in the CLIFFS solver (although that would not be difficult).
 We have implemented the linear-friction model associated with `md%domains(j)%linear_drag_coef` (discussed above), which is zero by default.
 In practice this model is unlikely to be desirable for use with CLIFFS, which is numerically dissipative in any case.

 The CLIFFS solver is not mass conservative; see Tolkova papers for discussion of this, especially in relation to wetting and drying.
 For this reason in SWALS's nesting framework, no flux correction is applied between neighbouring domains if one uses CLIFFS, and mass conservation errors are expected.